VWB CS & CSR Projects with Track of the Tiger T.R.D.

 Note* - Some groups may wish to double the benefit of their CS or CSR projects by using them as a platform for their experiential education needs (team building, study, or research.)
 Our alliance partner Track of the Tiger specialises in both areas.

 Reporting & Monitoring

 The success of the projects implemented depends almost entirely on the management of them by the beneficiaries - local school headmasters, village headman, individuals.

-VWB requires monthly reports be submitted, in a standard format, in order that we may reward success and provide assistance/guidance where needed.
+VWB requires monthly reports to be submitted in a standard format, so that we may reward success and provide assistance/guidance where needed.

 Our approach when dealing with schools/communities is to award projects in stages, and to ensure each is working well before offering the next to each school or community.